centroid457/funcs_aux/README.md

 ## Features
-1. ResultSucceed - resolved ambiguity with None-result for any method result!
+1. ResultSucceedSimple - resolved ambiguity with None-result for any method result!
 2. Iterables - work with any iterable data by path/...